 - Take all ingredients to prepare batter.
 Pour approx. 2-3 cups water in steamer at bottom and heat it over medium flame.
 Make sure that steamer is at least 4-5 minutes heated before placing the plates (filled with batter) in it.
 Grease 2 small plates or thalis (4-5 inch diameter) using 1-teaspoon oil.

-- Take gram flour, semolina, lemon juice, green chilli-ginger paste, curd, 3/4 cup water and salt in a bowl.
+- Take 1 cup gram flour, 1 tablespoon semolina(sooji/rava), 1½ teaspoons lemon juice, 1 teaspoons green chilli-ginger paste, 1/4 cup curd, 3/4 cup water and salt in a bowl.
 Mix them properly into smooth batter.
 Make sure that there are no lumps.

-- Add fruit salt in batter and stir in one direction for approx. 1 minute.
+- Add 1 teaspoon fruit salt in batter and stir in one direction for approx. 1 minute.
 You will notice its size would increase to almost double.

 - Now, pour batter immediately into each greased plate and fill it upto 1/2-inch thickness.